apache/iceberg/docs/docs/spark-configuration.md

     .table("catalog.db.table")
 ```

+Iceberg 1.8.0 and later support setting read options by Spark session configuration `spark.datasource.iceberg.<key>=<value>`
+when using DataFrame to read Iceberg tables, for example: `spark.datasource.iceberg.split-size=512m`, it has lower priority
+than options explicitly passed to DataFrameReader.

 | Spark option    | Default               | Description                                                                               |
 | --------------- | --------------------- | ----------------------------------------------------------------------------------------- |
 | snapshot-id     | (latest)              | Snapshot ID of the table snapshot to read                                                 |